sirthegamercoder/Funker-Optimizer/docs/WEB-README.md

 > [!NOTE]
 > Ignore of the `Browse` button due it's useless

-3. Find the `.xml` file then open it
+3. Find the `.xml` file and click then open it
 4. After that, enter the file name of `Output File Name:` *(MUST BE THE SAME AS THE INPUT XML FILE NAME WITHOUT .XML EXTENSION)*
 5. Then point the cursor at the `Modify XML` button and press it
 > [!NOTE]